 ARTICLE VIII – COMMITTEES

 Section 1.
-It shall be the function of all standing committees and special committees to make recommendations.
+Committees: It shall be the function of all standing committees and special committees to make recommendations.
 They shall report to the Board of Directors.
 No standing or special committee shall represent the organization in advocacy or opposition to any project without the specific confirmation of the Board of Directors.
 Furthermore, no publicity shall be released by any committee without prior approval by the Board of Directors.

 A Director may participate on committees, on which the Director is not a member, in a non-voting capacity.
 At all meetings of committees, one-third of the entire membership of that committee shall constitute a quorum for the consideration of matters before the meeting.
-A maximum of one company representative may serve on any individual committee at any given time.
+A maximum of one Member representative may serve on any individual committee at any given time.

-Section 2b.
-EXECUTIVE COMMITTEE POWERS-The Executive Committee may exercise the powers of the Board of Directors when the Board of Directors is not in session and shall report to the Board of Directors at its succeeding meetings any action taken.
+b. may exercise the powers of the Board of Directors when the Board of Directors is not in session and shall report to the Board of Directors at its succeeding meetings any action taken.
 Action taken by the Executive Committee must be unanimous.

 ARTICLE IX – AMENDMENTS